Robin Legge: Other activities

-Translations of musical texts include Wallaschek’s (now controversial) Die Musik der Naturvölker, published as Primitive Music in 1893, Hofmann’s Instrumentationslehre (1893), and A. Ehrlich's Celebrated violinists, past and present (1897).
+Translations of musical texts include Wallaschek’s (now controversial) Die Musik der Naturvölker, published as Primitive Music in 1893, Hofmann’s Instrumentationslehre (1893), and A. Ehrlich's Celebrated Violinists, Past and Present (1897).
 As an author, Legge wrote (with W E Hansell) the Annals of the Norfolk and Norwich Triennial Music Festivals (1896), and contributed articles to the Dictionary of National Biography and Grove's Dictionary of Music.
 He was the editor of the Norfolk Cricket Annual for a decade and published many chess problems.
 Legge was also an occasional composer: his Romance for cello and piano, marked Op.1 No 1, was published by Schott in 1904.

 At the end of his life his address was 33 Oakley Street in Chelsea.
-He married Aimee Prior Standen (1867-1937) and there was one daughter, Ida Gwendolen (1887-1969).
+He married Aimee Prior Standen (1867–1937) and there was one daughter, Ida Gwendolen (1887–1969).
 Ida married Henry Burton Tate (of the sugar merchant family) in 1909, but later divorced him.
-She married Edward Thomas Walhouse Littleton, 5th Baron Hatherton in 1925 and became Lady Hatherton.
+She then married Edward Thomas Walhouse Littleton, 5th Baron Hatherton in 1925 and became Lady Hatherton.